sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 The NETWORK_PROTOCOL must be NP_TCP.

 MAX_QUEUED_OUTPUT
 The maximum number of output characters the server is willing to buffer for any given network connection before discarding old output to make way for new.
+This can be overridden in-database by adding the property `$server_options.max_queued_output` and calling `load_server_options()`.

 MAX_QUEUED_INPUT
 The maximum number of input characters the server is willing to buffer from any given network connection before it stops reading from the connection at all.